Image credits: © Tesla.

 The Tesla Roadster's 'fuel tank' weighs in at about 1,000 pounds and delivers four to five times the energy-density stores of other batteries.
 Safe, light, durable, and recyclable, it represents the biggest innovation in the Tesla Roadster and is one of the largest and most advanced lithium-ion battery packs in the world.
 Why this matters to you, the driver, is that it frees you to drive farther than ever before in an EV, while enjoying the power of world-class performance.
 The design ensures optimum operating conditions which maximize the life of the cells, while offering high levels of safety.

-The architecture provides excellent redundancy and tolerance against cell-to-cell manufacturing variations.
-The system uses commodity lithium ion cells which, thanks to high demand by the consumer electronics , has spurred development that drives costs down and performance up.
-Finally, recharge time is impressively quick, enabled by an onboard, high-power charging system.
-The system addresses thermal balancing wîth a liquid cooling circuit.
+The system addresses thermal balancing with a liquid cooling circuit.
 Multiple passive and active safety devices ensure safe operation over the wide range of driving environments and scenarios.
-An array of sensors and a dozen microcontrollers communicate wîth the vehicle to allow efficient use and management of the battery pack.
+An array of sensors and a dozen microcontrollers communicate with the vehicle to allow efficient use and management of the battery pack.
 Finally, the entire assembly is housed in a rugged enclosure, which protects the system from the harsh road environment while supporting the internal components.

-Motor The motor for a high-performance electric car requires a device that is simultaneously light, compact, and high in efficiency.
+The motor for a high-performance electric car requires a device that is simultaneously light, compact, and high in efficiency.
 The Tesla Roadster EV motor is just that.
-We accomplish this by starting wîth a well-optimized electromagnetic design and then using the lowest loss conductors and the highest quality magnetic steel possible.
+We accomplish this by starting with a well-optimized electromagnetic design and then using the lowest loss conductors and the highest quality magnetic steel possible.

 The power of the motor is not only limited by how much power you put into it, but also by how fast it can be cooled, how hot it can operate, and how efficiently it runs.
 We addressed each of these in innovative ways.
 Our motor can operate continuously around 120°C, thanks to the array of air-cooling fins on our aluminum housing.

 Without proper efficiency, our motor would convert electrical energy into heat instead of rotational energy.
-That's why we constructed it wîth specially designed, high-quality lamination steel that has very low eddy current losses, particularly at high rpm.
-The rotor is made wîth a proprietary process that produces a low resistance 'squirrel cage' wîth large end rings using oxygen free copper.
-This allows the rotor to develop high current flows, and torque, wîth low resistance losses.
-The use of a small air gap allows tight inductive coupling which, combined wîth low loss magnetic materials, enables the development of high torque at high rpm.
+That's why we constructed it with specially designed, high-quality lamination steel that has very low eddy current losses, particularly at high rpm.
+The rotor is made with a proprietary process that produces a low resistance 'squirrel cage' with large end rings using oxygen free copper.
+This allows the rotor to develop high current flows, and torque, with low resistance losses.
+The use of a small air gap allows tight inductive coupling which, combined with low loss magnetic materials, enables the development of high torque at high rpm.
 Together, these factors allow us to induce large currents, even at high rpm, producing much flatter power and efficiency curves from approximately 2,000 rpm to 12,000 rpm.

-Inside the box, our transmission couples the simplicity and efficiency of a manual wîth the smarts and sophistication of an automatic.
+Inside the box, our transmission couples the simplicity and efficiency of a manual with the smarts and sophistication of an automatic.
 The Tesla Roadster has only two forward gears and either one will work for most of your driving. Únlike a manual transmission, the car will not stall if you have it in the wrong gear.
 Plus it puts you in control of the shifting to fine-tune your driving experience or to achieve the upper limits of acceleration and top speed.
 And because there is no clutch, you can quickly and easily start from a stop or shift gears on the freeway.

 Power Electronics Module (PEM)